Skip to main content

 1. Light the Fire:

 Burning fat is an essential part of any effective exercise program.
-A calorie deficit—a situation in which the calories expended through physical activity are more than the calories consumed—is necessary in order to burn fat efficiently.
+A calorie deficit—when the calories expended through physical activity are more than the calories consumed—is necessary to burn fat efficiently.
 HIIT, or high-intensity interval training, has become a well-known fat-burning technique.
 This method alternates short bursts of high-intensity exercise with rest or low-intensity activity.
 In addition to increasing heart rate, high-intensity interval training (HIIT) causes your body to continue burning calories after a workout.

 2. Creating a Diet Plan with Calorie Control to Lose Weight: